Medication-related osteonecrosis of the jaw

 - long-term bisphosphonate use 3

-- concurrent bony metastases or multiple myeloma 1-2
+- concurrent bone metastases or multiple myeloma 1-2

 - dental or periodontal disease 3